-For the B.S.N. degree, programs include an upperdivision program offered for registered nurses who enroll in an accelerated degree completion program (both in class and online, College of LifeLong Learning) and a pre-licensure traditional BSN program (College of Undergraduate Studies).
+For the B.S.N. degree, tracks include an upper-division program offered for registered nurses who enroll in an accelerated degree completion program (both in class and online, College of Adult Professional Studies) and a prelicensure traditional BSN program (College of Undergraduate Studies).